umbopepato/visua/README.md

 A tool to describe brand design systems using standard CSS

 > 🛠 This package is still in development: use carefully until a 1.0 release.
-> Feedbacks and contributions are welcome!
+> Feedback and contributions are welcome!

 ## Documentation